maxbiostat/computing_applied_bayes/README.md

 - [Gelman (2004)https://www.tandfonline.com/doi/pdf/10.1198/016214504000000458) is a good source for a discussion on parametrisations.
 - [This](https://twiecki.io/blog/2017/02/08/bayesian-hierchical-non-centered/) blog post by Thomas Twiecki explains nicely how parametrisation matters, especially for hierarchical models, as does this excellent [video](https://www.youtube.com/watch?v=gSd1msFFZTw) by Ben Lambert.
+- The [QR](https://betanalpha.github.io/assets/case_studies/qr_regression.html) is a great tool to alleviate computational problems with regression models.

 ## Resources